galaxyproject/galaxy-hub/src/events/gccbosc2018/faq/index.md

 Conference attendees 18 years or older, and their guests.
 See [requirements for guests](/src/events/gccbosc2018/venue/index.md#guests).

+## Can I stay in the Reed College residence halls (dorms) on Saturday night, June 23rd?

+No, unfortunately the dorms are only available starting Sunday, June 24th.
+Please click [here](/src/events/gccbosc2018/venue/index.md#other-options) for other options off campus.

 ## Are there off-campus housing options?

 [Yes](/src/events/gccbosc2018/venue/index.md#other-options).